wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    5. Tailored to enterprise needs
    6. End-to-end governance system
    <br /><br />

+The Zachman Framework is a two-dimensional model that intersects communication interrogatives (What, Why, Where, and so on) with various viewpoints (Planner, Owner, Designer, and so on).

+The ISO/IEC 27000 Series establishes information security standards published jointly by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).

+The Trike methodology is an implementation model created and then analyzed to produce a threat model.
+Risk values are assigned to the identified threats.
+Mitigating controls are assigned to the vulnerabilities that lead to the identified threats.

 Security program life cycle:
    1. Plan and Organize